 Yet, in my view, the two paths are not far apart but are mutually sustaining.
 As modern man has cast off much of his former naïveté, worldly misconception and allurement have not the same power over his soul as in antique and medieval times.

 The problem with modern man is, rather, that he seems at ease only with what he can dominate and calculate.
-He balks before a truth so wonderful and sublime as an eternal spirit, infinite in being, whose nature is simply to be, and to allow its being to continually overflow into this marvelous universe with its multitude of shapes (cf. O’Rourke, p.60).
+He balks before a truth so wonderful and sublime as an eternal spirit, infinite in being, whose nature is simply to be, and to allow its being to continually overflow into this marvelous universe with its multitude of shapes (cf. O’Rourke, p.
+60).
 The alternative to this mystery is the pedestrian view that the world of mundane experience is in need of nothing beyond itself.
-In truth, Mother Nature is suffering and worldly existence is obviously deficient.
-No wonder, then, that so many fall to alcoholism and substance abuse, and all forms of madness.
+In truth, Mother Nature is suffering, and worldly existence is obviously deficient.
+No wonder, then, that so many fall to alcoholism and substance abuse, and all kinds of madness.
 The alcoholic has at least made the realization that something is missing, and that’s why he drinks “spirits”.
 To put man in the centre of the picture, as the measure of all things, is hubristic.
-It is the recipe for boredom, frustration, and neuroticism, precipitating destructive consequences at the level of society.
-The one-sided call to integrate the unconscious, for the purpose of personal development and cultural expression, is indeed characteristic of modernity, because it is all about domination and control.
+It is the recipe for boredom, frustration, and neuroticism, precipitating destructive consequences at the societal level.
+The one-sided call to integrate the unconscious, for the purpose of personal development and cultural expression, is indeed characteristic of modernity, for it is all about domination and control.